 3. Balqis Restaurant

-Also located at Ayer@8, this cosy restaurant with a stunning view of the lake offers traditional Arabic Yemeni food like mandi and kebab.
+Also located at Ayer@8, Balqis Restaurant with a stunning view of the lake offers traditional Arabic Yemeni food like mandi and kebab.
 Besides that, there are regular western dishes on the menu like a variety of pastas and pizza.

 Opening hours: 11 AM to 11 PM daily

-Public transport: One of the easiest ways to travel to Putrajaya is to take the Express Rail Link (ERL) that connects to the Kuala Lumpur International Airport (KLIA) from KL Sentral.
+Public transport: One of the easiest ways to travel to Putrajaya is to take the Express Rail Link (ERL), also known as KLIA express or KLIA transit, that connects to the Kuala Lumpur International Airport (KLIA) from KL Sentral.
 The RM14 journey takes about 20 minutes and stops at the Putrajaya Sentral station in Precinct 7.
 Travel time is the same if you are coming to Putrajaya from KLIA.
 A Grab ride from Kuala Lumpur will cost between RM45 and RM65.
 Bus routes operated by Nadi Putra ferry commutes within Putrajaya and to nearby areas like Cyberjaya and Bandar Saujana Putra.

 Properties for sale in Putrajaya

 As more and more people who do not work there are looking to buy property in Putrajaya, the options available are also growing.
 During its initial development phases, there were more landed properties including terrace and semi-d units but condominiums and serviced apartments have been mushrooming in recent years.

 Property prices in Putrajaya start from around RM240k for a 700 sq ft flat to about RM5.5mil for a bungalow or semi-detached house on the higher end.
 The median house price in Putrajaya is RM520,000 and you can find anything from an 800 sq ft two-bedroom condo for RM360k to a six-bedroom bungalow at RM3mil.